Monday, October 29, 2018

 blaming.
 I know.
 A lot.
 People

-tell me all the time.
+tell me this all the time.
 Perfect

-name.
+remembering our names.
 I know.
 It's me.
-I do, i swear,

-spend much private time “owning up” —
+I do, i swear, spend much private time “owning up” —

 but I take a stand in making certain to